Baylor University is required to

 You have the right to decline any financial aid that you are offered.
 You have a number of rights and responsibilities pertaining to borrowing student loans.
 Click here for a list of important rights and responsibilites of which you should be aware.

 There is no grace period for a Direct PLUS Loan; the repayment period begins 60 days after Baylor makes the last disbursement of the loan.
-However, if you are a parent PLUS borrower who is also a student, you can defer repayment while you are enrolled in school at least half time and (for Direct PLUS Loans first disbursed on or after July 1, 2008) for an additional 6 months after you graduate or drop below half-time enrollment.
-If you are a parent PLUS borrower, you can defer repayment of Direct PLUS Loans first disbursed on or after July 1, 2008, while the student for whom you obtained the loan is enrolled at least half time, and for an additional 6 months after the student graduates or drops below half-time enrollment (half-time enrollment status is determined by Baylor).
+However, if you are a parent PLUS borrower who is also a student, you can defer repayment while you are enrolled in school at least half-time and for an additional 6 months after you graduate or drop below half-time enrollment.
+If you are a parent PLUS borrower, you can defer repayment of Direct PLUS Loans while the student for whom you obtained the loan is enrolled at least half-time, and for an additional 6 months after the student graduates or drops below half-time enrollment (half-time enrollment status is determined by Baylor).
 You must separately request each deferment period.
 Generally, you will have from 10 to 25 years to repay your loan, depending on the repayment plan that you choose.
 The loan servicer will notify you of the date your first payment is due.
 If you do not choose a repayment plan, you will be placed on the standard plan, with fixed monthly payments for up to 10 years.
 You can change repayment plans at any time by contacting your loan servicer.
 More detailed information about all repayment plans is available at studentloans.gov.

 Exit counseling is required for student borrowers (Grad PLUS) but is not required for PLUS (parent) borrowers.
 Exit counseling is required when you drop below half-time hours, withdraw, graduate, or stop attending.
-You are required to complete exit counseling by logging in with your PIN at www.nslds.ed.gov.
+You are required to complete exit counseling by logging in with your FSA ID at www.studentloans.gov.

 Students can apply for private alternative education loans, which are credit-based and have variable interest rates.
-Texas residents only may apply for the College Access Loan (CAL) at hhloans.com.
-Most undergraduate students will not have sufficient credit to be approved alone (lenders require a minimum of three years positive credit history and three open credit accounts), so he/she will need a credit-worthy cosigner.
-We encourage students to apply with a co-signer to be offered the best possible rates.
+Most undergraduate students will not have sufficient credit to be approved.
+We encourage you to apply with a co-signer to be offered the best possible rates.